 To help ensure you get a good return on your kitchen remodel, follow these seven tips:

 #1 Plan, Plan, Plan

 Planning your kitchen remodel should take more time than the actual construction.
-If you plan well, the amount of time you’re inconvenienced by construction mayhem will be minimized.
+If you plan well, you can minimize the amount of time you’re inconvenienced by construction mayhem.
 Plus, you’re more likely to stay on budget.

 How much time should you spend planning?
 The National Kitchen and Bath Association recommends at least six months.
 That way, you won’t be tempted to change your mind during construction and create change orders, which will inflate construction costs and hurt your return on investment.

 Study your existing kitchen: How wide is the doorway into your kitchen?
 Many homeowners make the mistake of buying an extra-large fridge only to find they can’t get it in the doorway.
 To avoid mistakes like this, create a drawing of your kitchen with measurements for doorways, walkways, counters, etc. And don’t forget height, too.